-- disk organization techniques that manage a large numbers of disks, providing a view of a single disk of - high capacity and high speed by using multiple disks in parallel, and - high reliability by storing data redundantly, so that data can be recovered even if a disk fails - The chance that some disk out of a set of N disks will fail is much higher than the chance that a specific single disk will fail. - E.g., a system with 100 disks, each with MTTF of 100,000 hours (approx. 11 years), will have a system MTTF of 1000 hours (approx. 41 days) - Techniques for using redundancy to avoid data loss are critical with large numbers of disks - Originally a cost-effective alternative to large, expensive disks - I in RAID originally stood for ''inexpensive'' - Today RAIDs are used for their higher reliability and bandwidth. - The "I" is interpreted as independent
+- The chance that some disk out of a set of N disks will fail is much higher than the chance that a specific single disk will fail. - E.g., a system with 100 disks, each with Mean Time To Failure (MTTF) of 100,000 hours (approx. 11 years), will have a system MTTF of 1000 hours (approx. 41 days)

+- Techniques for using redundancy to avoid data loss are critical with large numbers of disks - Originally a cost-effective alternative to large, expensive disks - I in RAID originally stood for ''inexpensive" - Today RAIDs are used for their higher reliability and bandwidth. - ▶ The "I" is interpreted as independent